grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 # On-Behalf-Of Authorization

-**Note***: The feature is in beta, which means changes to the API and the user experience might occur.
+**Note\***: The feature is in beta, which means changes to the API and the user experience might occur.

 ⚠️ Only compatible with Grafana 8.3.4 or above.

 Since 3.7.0, we provide OBO flow for Token Authorization.
-To be used, this feature flag needs to be enabled explicitely in Grafana's config:
+To be used, this feature flag needs to be enabled explicitly in Grafana's config:

 ```ini
 [feature_toggles]